International Mother's Day Shrine: The Founding of Mother's Day

-Andrews Methodists Episcopal Church is most noted for holding the first official celebration of Mother's Day in 1908.
+Andrews Methodist Episcopal Church is most noted for holding the first official celebration of Mother's Day in 1908.
 Anna Jarvis, the founder of Mother's Day, conceived the idea as a way to venerate "a mother's private service to her family."
 This reflected Anna's desire to use Mother's Day as a sentimental way to remember her own mother, Ann Maria Reeves Jarvis, following her mother's death in 1905.
 Following the original celebrations of Mother's Day in 1908 in Grafton, West Virginia and Philadelphia, Pennsylvania, Jarvis' holiday quickly gained support across America.
 Jarvis campaigned for recognition of Mother's Day as an official holiday.
-Anna chose the second Sunday in May as the annual date for the holiday because it marked the anniversary of her mother's death.
+Anna chose the second Sunday in May as the annual date for the holiday because, in 1908, it had marked the anniversary of her mother's death.
 The white carnation became a symbol of the day, and was selected by Jarvis to honor her mother's favorite flower.

 The celebration also extended to many foreign countries within only a few years of its conception.
 In 1914, President Woodrow Wilson proclaimed that flags be flown "on the second Sunday in May as a public expression of our love and reverence for the mothers of our country."
 The 1914 proclamation by Wilson represents a victory for Jarvis, since it recognized her holiday and mothers across America.
 The year 2014 represents the 100th anniversary of Wilson's proclamation and the official national recognition of Mother's Day as a holiday.
 The International Mother's Day Shrine in Grafton, West Virginia holds special commemorations and events in recognition of this anniversary.